avioconsulting/shared-workflows/README.md

-# shared-workflows
+# Github Actions - Shared Workflows
-A repository to store the Github Actions workflows
+A repository to store the Github Actions shared workflows

 ## Adding workflows to a new project